sal55/langs/MyLangs/readme.md

 There were some big ideas, including, for Q, allowing multiple programs to work under the same runtime environment.

 (The version from 25 years ago, used as a scripting language for my commercial GUI apps, was more dynamic.
 Modules were compiled independently to bytecode, and hot-loaded into a running application.
-There they the the environment and global state of that application.
+There they shared the environment and global state of that application.

 But I'll have to see how it works out with my rather more staid version.)